 - Can be manipulative to get their way

-Since the first born child is used to being an only child until the little brother or sister comes along, he or she may exhibit some of the characteristics of an only child.
-In addition, the first born may have these birth order personality traits:
+Since the firstborn child is used to being an only child until the little brother or sister comes along, he or she may exhibit some of the characteristics of an only child.
+Also, the firstborn may have these birth order personality traits:

 - Achiever and leader

 - Feels must have superiority over other children